ralichow/GymWebsite/README.md

 # GymWebsite

-This is a Gym Website that I built with my group mates for a project in a course.
+This is a Gym membership management Website that I built with my group mates for a project in a course.

-Assessment 3A
-Assessment type: Create MVC web application – Group Assignment (3-4 students per group) Assessment purpose: This assessment will allow students to demonstrate that they can develop dynamic website using ASP.NET Data Controls.
-Students are required to develop, test and maintain a dynamic Internet application for business using an integrated suite of software tools.
-This assessment contributes to learning outcomes b, c, and d.
+It showcases the development of a dynamic website using ASP.NET Data Controls.
+It demonstrates proficiency in designing, testing, and maintaining a dynamic Internet application for business using a comprehensive suite of software tools.

-Value: 35% Due date: Week 12
-Assessment topic: Create an MVC web application
-Task Details: You are appointed as a web developer to develop a system to support managing memberships for a gym.
-The gym offers several types of memberships, including monthly, quarterly, and yearly, and several types of classes and training sessions.
-Your task is to design and develop a membership management system that allows members and gym staff to manage memberships and classes.
-The application should enable users, whether members or gym staff, to access the system and manage memberships.
-Each member or staff can store personal details, including name, contact information, and login credentials.
-You must implement advanced web security techniques to store passwords.
+As a web developer, I was tasked with creating a system to manage memberships for a gym, encompassing various membership types such as monthly, quarterly, and yearly subscriptions, along with diverse classes and training sessions.
+The system allows both members and gym staff to efficiently manage memberships and classes.
+Users can store personal details securely, including name, contact information, and login credentials, with advanced web security techniques implemented for password storage.

-The gym staff must be able to create, edit, or delete memberships and the list of classes and training sessions offered.
-However, members should only be able to see and manage their own memberships and class schedules.
-The application should create a summary report about the types of memberships and the number of members enrolled in each type.
-The system should allow members to sign up for classes and training sessions, and view their schedule.
-The gym staff should be able to manage class schedules, set class limits, and track attendance.
+Key features include:

+Creation, modification, and deletion of memberships and class lists by gym staff.
+Member access restricted to viewing and managing their own memberships and class schedules.
+Generation of summary reports detailing membership types and enrollment statistics.
+Sign-up functionality for classes and training sessions, with members able to view their schedules.
+Class schedule management, including setting limits and tracking attendance.

-Specific requirements:
+Specific requirements fulfilled:

-Model Design Requirements:
-• Design your entity-relationship diagram (ERD) for the classes based on your understanding of complex entity relationships, including one-to-one, one-to-many, and many-to-many relationships.
+Entity-relationship diagram (ERD) designed to represent complex entity relationships.
-• The web application should store the information of every class and relationship using forms.
-For example, the Person class may have properties such as ID, Name, DOB, etc.
-• Use appropriate data annotation and input validations for the HTML elements in the MVC forms.
-You can either use custom or default error messages.
-Application Requirements:
+Storage of information using MVC forms with appropriate data annotations and input validations.
-• Create an ASP.net MVC web application.
+Development of an ASP.NET MVC web application.
-• The home page must show group details, including student ID and student full names, in a table.
+Home page displaying group details in a table format.
-• Create model classes that are specific to ERD
+Custom model classes tailored to the ERD.
-• All the pages should have a logo and a navigation menu.
+Integration of a logo and navigation menu across all pages.
-• Use CSS to use your custom design for the web pages.
+Custom CSS design for web page aesthetics.
-• The web application must be ready to run without any additional configurations.
+Configuration-free deployment of the web application.
+This project not only showcases technical proficiency but also emphasizes effective design, usability, and security in developing a robust solution for managing gym memberships and classes.